Chaitanya-Chaurasia/Chaitanya-Chaurasia/README.md

-### My name is Chaitanya and I'm a junior at ASU!!
+### My name is Chaitanya and I'm a Computer Science Student at Arizona State University!!

-Feel free to look at all my work on this page.

-- 🔭 I’m currently working on LaFabrica (full stack) - your everyday clothing app.
+- 💻 I specialize in full-stack application development- including Web, Machine Learning & AI Applications.
+- 🔭 Apart from CS, I love learning about topics in Physics- especially Wave & Particle and Astrophysics!
-- 🌱 I’m currently learning GraphQL and gRPCs.
+- 🌱 I’m currently learning about Image Processing and Segmentation methods for an upcoming project (keep an eye out!).
-- 📫 Reach me on my IG at @chaitanya_chaurasia

 ### My website is live